knowledgefutures/v3.knowledgefutures.org/README.md

 # RSS Builds

 RSS is regenerated hourly on the :15 via an IFTTT and a Netlify build hook.
+To clear the cache and trigger a manual rebuild, visit the Netlify UI, Deploys, and click Trigger Deploy -> Clear cache and deploy site.

 # Code of Conduct